Bphreaker/Swift-Support-Plugin/README.md

 If the `cordova-plugin-add-swift-support` plugin is already installed to your project, then you can add your own Swift plugin as usual, its prefixed Bridging-Header will be automatically found and merged.

+## Contributing

+The src folder contains ECMAScript 2015 source files.
+This project is built and bundled using [Babel](https://babeljs.io/) and [Webpack](https://webpack.js.org/).

 ## License